Back

 • Program Management: A contract with a value of up to 7 million euros with the European Commission to support establishment, organization, management and coordination of a European center of expertise.

-• Environmental Planning: A $5.6 million contract with a regional transportation authority to provide environmental impact assessment of a road widening project.
+• Environmental Planning:$5.6 million contract with a regional transportation authority to provide environmental impact assessment of a road widening project.

 Other notable government wins with significant value included: disaster recovery support with a state in the Northeastern U.S.; international development efforts with the U.S. Agency for International Development; digital citizen solutions support for the U.S. Federal Trade Commission; technology solutions for the Office of the Secretary of the Navy; health informatics for the U.S. Department of Health and Human Services; and program evaluation for the European Commission.